Leon Harris: Career

 In 2013, Harris was profiled for surviving two brushes with death, due to necrotizing pancreatitis.

 In April 2017, NBC owned-and-operated station WRC-TV in Washington, D.C. announced that Leon Harris would join its news team on April 21.
-He currently co-anchors News 4 at 4 alongside Pat Lawson-Muse and reports for News 4 at 11.
+He currently co-anchors News 4 at 4 alongside Eun Yang and reports for News 4 at 11.

+In December 2024, NBC4 Washington announced that Harris was taking a medical leave of absence following two nights of broadcast during which he appeared unwell.
+In a statement, the station noted, "Last week, Leon appeared unwell while anchoring News4 at 6.
+Leon will be stepping away from the anchor desk to focus on health issues."
+The announcement followed public attention and reports highlighting Harris's challenges with speech during the November 28 broadcast.

+On April 8, 2025, NBC4 Washington announced that Harris would leave the station.
+He was quoted as saying, "Many of you have kindly asked about me over the past few months.
+As you know, I took time off to focus on my health and family.
+After 40+ years of nonstop work and the dramatic changes in the news and television industry, I've made the difficult decision to step away from my role at NBC4.
+I'm grateful to NBC4 for having me as part of their team for the last eight years.
+This is the right time to prioritize my health and family.
+A special thanks to my amazing colleagues, friends, and especially to our viewers who welcomed me into their homes.
+It's been an honor.
+Thank you."

 Personal life

+Harris was born to Leon Sr. and Lorrene Harris in Akron, Ohio.
+He has three brothers: Marcus, Jerry, and James who still reside in Akron; and a sister, Kimberly, who lives in Houston.

 Harris currently lives in Avenel, Potomac, Maryland, with his wife Dawn, a nurse at a local hospital.
 Leon's son Darren (a graduate of Bucknell University) lives in Seattle, WA while his daughter Lauren (a graduate of Temple University) is an early childhood educator who lives in Atlanta, GA.

 In 2013, Harris was charged with driving under the influence in Montgomery County, Maryland, to which he pleaded guilty.
 He received probation before judgment and served six months' probation, ending in September 2014.

 On January 29, 2022, Harris was arrested and charged with driving under the influence following a crash in Montgomery County.
 He was off the air for over a month amid an investigation, before returning in mid-March.
 In June 2022, he was sentenced to one year in jail, with all but ten days suspended; three years of supervised probation; and the use of an interlock device on his vehicle.